epfl-ada/ada-2023-project-renensgang1020/docs/README.md

 This initial stage sets the groundwork for our exploration into the "Beer Nations."
 It's a celebration of diversity, both in beer styles and in the global community of those who love them.
 Let's raise our glasses to the insights awaiting us in the pages ahead!

-## Question 2: IBR - International Beer Relations
+## IBR - International Beer Relations

 ### 🌐 **Exploring the Geography of Beer**